 Make your own super soft minky baby blanket with this minky baby blanket tutorial.
 Don’t have any babies?
 Make a throw for your couch.

+This guide will help you sew the perfect minky blanket with just a few tips and tricks.
 Before you are sewing check out Sewing With Minky Tips These tips will make it much easier.

 Post contains affiliate links.
 I receive a small commission when you purchase through these links at no cost to you.

 Minky Blanket Supplies:

 - 1 yd of Minky Archer Cuddle(front) or fat half